On metrics robust to noise and deformations: Conclusion

 \subsection{Acknowledgements}

 I thank Joe Kileel, Amit Moscovich, Rohan Rao, and Amit Singer for stimulating discussions on the papers \cite{rao2020wasserstein}, \cite{kileel2020manifold}, and \cite{zelesko2020earthmover}.
-I acknowledge support from the NSF BIGDATA award IIS 1837992 and BSF award 2018230.
+I give additional thanks to Amit Singer for helpful feedback and suggestions on earlier versions of the manuscript.
+I acknowledge support from NSF BIGDATA award IIS-1837992, BSF award 2018230, and NSF CAREER award DMS-2238821.